YAMAHA MAJESTY (YP400)

 The Majesty can swallow up to 16 gallons of stuff in its underseat storage area.
 That’s one more gallon that Honda’s Silverwing holds.
 You can fit your helmet, knapsack and more in this area all at once.
 The Majesty can also store a nice amount of smaller items in its two (one large and one small) dash compartments.
 The Majesty has great instrumentation including a fuel gauge, coolant temp gauge, ambient temp gauge and indicator lights for the V-belt and oil.

-Over its run, the Majesty sold for between six and seven grand.
-In its final year the MSRP was $6750, while in previous years the price was a few hundred less.
-At this pricepoint, the Majesty was priced fairly for its size, but did cost the same as some aggressively priced scooters from Kymco and Piaggio - namely the Xciting 500 and X9 500 respectively.
-For its part, the Majesty offered an impressive level of refinement that out shined its displacement endowed peers.
+Back in 2005 the Majesty went on sale for around six grand with the MSRP rising gradually to $6850 by 2014.
+At this pricepoint, the Majesty is priced well for its size, but did/does cost the same as some larger scooters from Kymco and Piaggio - namely the Xciting 500 and X9 500 respectively.
+For its part, the Majesty offered an impressive level of refinement that out shined some of its displacement endowed peers.

 If you’re in the market for a highway capable maxi-scoot, this one makes a lot of sense as you can often find good deals on lightly used examples.
 The Majesty can easily cruise at highway speeds unlike most 250cc maxi-scoots and the Majesty boasts better milage than the bigger 500-650cc maxi-scoots.
 The most direct competitors are Kymco’s Xciting 500 and Downtown 300i, Suzuki’s Burgman 400, Yamaha’s 495cc TMAX and Piaggio’s 460cc X9.